Cheapest Alternatives to Frontline Flea Medication for Pets

 Fipronil also bonds with the natural oils found in the cat's skin and is stored in the hair follicles to be released over time.

 Most cats respond well to the fipronil chemical and it can keep your cat flea-free for up to 3 months.
 If your cat goes outdoors, you may want to consider using the treatment every month.

 How to Apply Topical Flea Medication

 To apply topical flea medication, first read the package instructions or consult your vet for guidelines.
-Some medications need to be administered all in one place and some should be dotted along the back in 3 or 4 places.
+Some medications need to be administered all in one place and some should be dotted along the back in three or four places.

 If the topical is to be administered in one place: